open-risk/openNPL/README.md

 ## Code and User Documentation

-The technical / user documentation is included in this distribution and is hosted online at [readthedocs](https://opennpl.readthedocs.io/en/latest/)
+* Technical documentation is included in this distribution and is hosted online at [readthedocs](https://opennpl.readthedocs.io/en/latest/)
+* User documentation is available [here](https://www.openriskmanagement.com/documentation/opennpl/)

-## Data Documentation
+## Domain Knowledge and Data Schemas

 The domain knowledge and detailed data documentation is provided via the **Open Risk Manual**.
 The following links are good starting points: